chen3feng/blade-build/doc/en/dsl.md

 ## DSL Language

-Blade's DSL is a restricted Python language that prohibits some functions and keywords, include but not limited to:
+For more stable build processs, blade's DSL is designed to be a restricted Python language that prohibits some functions and keywords, include but not limited to:

 - `exec`
 - `execfile`